There are three ways to track performance by creative:

 - By creative id macro.

-- By hacking the pixel.
+- By adding a creative ID to the pixel.

 Use Unique Campaign Names: